 - Using a WebViewer component

 This tutorial assumes you are familiar with the basics of App Inventor, including using the Component Designer to build a user interface, and using the Blocks Editor to specify the app's behavior.
 If you are not familiar with the basics, try stepping through some of the basic tutorials before continuing.

-IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own API KEY, your own Table ID, and your own TABLE URL in the global variables in the blocks editor.
+IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own service account keyfile and email, and your own Table ID in the global variables in the blocks editor.
 This source code will not work without these additions.

 Creating your own Fusion Table

 Creating your own Fusion Tables is as easy as creating a Google document.

-- On the web, login to your Gmail account or any other Google service (e.g., Drive, YouTube).
+- On the web, login to your Gmail account.

 - Go to Google Drive and click the red New button and navigate to More.
 Select Google Fusion Tables in the list of choices.
 (If you do not see Google Fusion Tables in the menu, click +Connect more apps.
 Scroll down until you find Fusion Tables and hover over it.
 Click the + Connect button, then click OK.
 Now, when you click the New button, Fusion Tables should appear.
 If not, then you may need to contact your school's network administrator.
 See Troubleshooting section at the bottom of this page.)

 - You will be given a few different options for the new table.
 Select Create empty table.

 - You will see that the new table automatically comes with four columns.
 Change the column names for your pizza party app by going to Edit > Change Columns.You'll rename the four default columns to Date (type=Date), Name (type=Text), Pizza (type=Text), Drink (type=Text).
 Click save and then add a fifth column by going to the Edit > Add Column.
 Name this fifth column Comment (type=Text).